 The Migrating Courthouse and Shifting Boundaries of Fairfax County

 When Fairfax County was created in 1742, the first courthouse was located near modern Tysons Corner.
-That would xplain why "Courthouse Road" is in that area.
+That explains why "Courthouse Road" is located in that area, far from the modern courthouse.

 In 1749, five years after Fairfax County was established, the colonial General Assembly chartered the town of Alexandria in Fairfax County and the town of Dumfries in Prince William County.

-Both towns were sponsored by Scottish merchants, and shared the same street names - King, Duke, Prince, etc. The Scottish merchants planned to establish commercial operations to buy tobacco in the colony of Virginia, and to pay for it immediately.
+Both towns were sponsored by Scottish merchants and shared the same street names - King, Duke, Prince, etc. The Scottish merchants established commercial operations to buy tobacco in the colony of Virginia.
+Small farmers preferred immediate payment by the merchants in Virginia, rather than wait for payment after tobacco was shipped to England.

-By paying for the tobacco directly, small farmers could purchase items immediately from the Scottish merchants' stores in Alexandria and Dumfries.
-This was a new business practice intended to compete with the traditional colonial pattern of consigning tobacco to agents in England..
+By paying for the tobacco directly, small farmers had the credit needed to purchase items immediately from the Scottish merchants' stores in Alexandria and Dumfries.
+This was a new business practice intended to compete with the traditional colonial pattern of consigning tobacco to agents in England.

-Big planters like the Lees and Carters shipped their tobacco across the Atlantic Ocean, where their English agents sold the tobacco at what the Virginian's often considered a too-low bargain price.
+Big planters like the Lees and Carters could afford to ship their tobacco across the Atlantic Ocean, even though their English agents sold the tobacco at what the Virginians often considered to be a bargain price.
 Along with the hogsheads of tobacco, the big planters sent orders for clothing, tools, wine, guns, and other items manufactured in Europe.
-The English agents purchased those items using the money from selling the tobacco, making a commision on the purchases as well.
+The English agents purchased those items using the money from selling the tobacco, making a commission on the purchases as well.
 The big planters were accustomed to waiting up to a year to get their goods delivered, and many ended up going deep in debt by the time of the American Revolution.2

 Alexandria quickly boomed as a seaport with direct connections to Europe.
 Shortly after its formation, the population of Alexandria had more political clout than the population in the western portion of Fairfax County.
 In 1752, when the 1742 courthouse needed to be replaced, the Alexandria merchants convinced county (and colonial officials in Williamsburg) to move the county seat to Alexandria.
 Naturally, residents in western Fairfax were disgruntled by the shift.
 They got a new Loudoun County created in 1757 with a courthouse in Leesburg, thus reducing the travel time required to go to the courthouse and transact business.